 With the completion of my high school, now I began to move to the next step of my life: the college life.The college life offer much more freedom than the high school.
 You have more freedom to choose what you would like to do for your future.
 Of course, on the other hand, it also came with much bigger responsibility too.

-Although I already had firm plan to go to study to Australia, my father suggested me to join National University Entrance Exam (then known as “UMPTN”, but these days better known as “SNMPTN”).
+Although I already had firm plan to go to study to Australia, my father suggested me to do National University Entrance Exam (then known as “UMPTN”, but these days better known as “SNMPTN”).
 I was half-hearted to enroll as none of the majors seem to appealing to me.
 They were all looked boring, too ordinary, and likely to give burden instead of challenge.

-Aside of arranging visa, the agent that handle the application also held briefing sessions for the would be students, about the life in Australia and also how to deal with the strict discipline in Australia, plus how to avoid troubles and staying within the rules.
+Aside of arranging visa, my agent also occasionally held briefing sessions for the would be students, about the life in Australia and also how to deal with the strict discipline in Australia, plus how to avoid troubles and staying within the rules.
 Some of the things that they mentioned later proved untrue, while majority were correct.
 They generally exaggerate the truth, to the point where I got the impression that the agent sees white people as superior race than us.

 “Guidebook for Indonesian Students Before Departing to Australia”

 I remember how they partly freaked some prospective students during presentation by telling exaggerated stories on how the Australian upheld discipline (something that I latter found to be not completely true).